CraigP17/CraigP17/README.md

 ## 👋 Hey!
 I’m Craig Pinto

-I'm currently a computer science student at Ryerson University graduating in 2023.
+I'm a recent computer science grad from Ryerson University.
 I have full stack and embedded software development experience from various projects and internships.
 I'm always open to collaborate on projects and can help you build your next product.

 📫 How to reach me: